dsync89/mess-curator/README.md

 *   **Intelligently filter** MAME's vast machine list by name, fuzzy prefix, description, driver status, and emulation status.
 *   **Auto-generate structured YAML** configuration files (`system_softlist.yml`) for platforms, complete with systems, their associated software lists, and even individual software IDs.
+*   **Define per-game launch commands** directly from the command line, essential for computer systems.
+*   **Selectively include or exclude** entire software lists to fine-tune your platforms.
 *   **Copy and organize** ROMs into a curated folder structure, creating dummy `.zip` files for missing titles or standalone systems.
 *   **Pre-process MAME's XML data** by filtering for MESS systems (non-arcade) and splitting them into "softlist-capable" and "non-softlist" categories, significantly speeding up subsequent operations.
 *   **List "good" emulation drivers** for easy discovery of well-supported systems.
 *   **Provide detailed table outputs** for various data views directly from your YAML or MAME's XML.
 *   **Manage program configurations** easily via a `config.yaml` file or command-line arguments.

-## Companion Tool to my Launchbox Plug in - `MESS Curated Softlist Importer`
+## Companion Tool to my Launchbox Plugin - MESS Curated Softlist Importer

 The primary purpose of this tool is to generate a `system_softlist.yml` file, which acts as a direct input for my first Launchbox Plugin - [MESS Curated Softlist ROM Importer plugin for LaunchBox](https://github.com/dsync89/lb-mess-curated-platform-softlist-importer).